 He and his wife have five married children, two girls and three boys.
 Four of their children live in Alberta and one lives with her family in Maple Creek.
 They have fifteen grandchildren.

-Len is the Chairperson of Utilities and Environment.
-He is also on the Transportation and Parks, Recreation, and Culture committees.
+Len is the Chairperson of Utilities and Environment and sits on the Transportation and Parks, Recreation, and Culture committees.

 Town Councillor - Al Fournier

 Al Fournier has lived in Maple Creek for thirty-five years.
 He has a Bachelor of Arts (Physical Education), Bachelor of Science (Community Service-Recreation/Psychology), Bachelor of Education, and a Masters in Education Administration.

 He is in his fifth year of retirement from teaching.
 Al's entire thirty year career was in Maple Creek with ten years as a grade eight teacher at Maple Creek Composite School, and twenty years as principal at Sidney Street School.
 He still does some substitute teaching at both schools and is involved with Sask Hockey Association in the area of Coach Development as clinician and mentor.
 In addition, Al has experience on many committees and boards where he was either a member or chair including: Minor Sports, Rink Board, and New Arena Board.

 Al and his wife, Della, have five children.
 A daughter, Marisa; and four sons: Chad, Todd, Craig, and Blake.